 Unfortunately, it can happen that a business that supplies direct to the consumer, goes into administration and shoppers and other consumers are worried they have lost out.
 In many cases, many items are not of significant value i.e. mail order clothes or electronics.
 However if it involves advance payment or a deposit for a big item like a new kitchen or holiday then it can be particularly worrying as the figures could be thousands.
-When Moben Kitchens went into administration, some people had paid for a whole kitchen in advance to secure a better price…… So read our guide about what happens.
+When Smallbone of Devizes went into administration, some people had paid 60% deposits on a whole kitchen costing £50,000 in advance.
+So read our guide about what happens.

 If you’ve ordered something from a company that has just entered administration then it can be difficult to get your money back , let alone knowing who to contact.
 If you find yourself in this situation, then it’s essential to look at all the options available to consumers when a business gets in trouble.

 Firstly, what is administration?

 When a company goes into administration administrators (licensed insolvency practitioners) take control of the business and will look to restructure and sell assets to pay off creditors (lenders and trade suppliers).
 The priority will always be to creditors and getting the best return for them.

 What do I do if I’ve ordered something?